 HB 1066 is frequently referred to as the corner crossing bill.
-A coroner crossing is created when checkerboard property ownership has two public property catty corner to each other, while the other two properties are privately owned (see below).
-There has been an issue in the West where hunters cross the corner to go from public land to public land.
-Under current law, this results in a trespassing offense.
-This trespass occurs because there is no way to cross the corner without entering the private property owner's airspace, as the point where all the properties meet is too small for a human to cross through.
+A corner crossing is created when there are two public properties that are catty corner to each other, while the other two properties are privately owned (see below).
+There has been an issue in the west where hunters cross the corner to go from public